wbwue/FritzExporter/README.md

-   --log-level value         Only log messages with given severity (default: "info") [$FRITZ_LOG_LEVEL] --password value          Password to login into Fritz!Box [$FRITZ_PASSWORD] --exporter-address value  Address to bind the metrics server (default: "0.0.0.0:9200") [$FRITZ_EXPORTER_METRICS_ADDRESS] --help, -h                Show help (default: false) --version, -v             Prints the current version (default: false)
+   --log-level value         Only log messages with given severity (default: "info") [$FRITZ_LOG_LEVEL] --password value          Password to login into Fritz!Box [$FRITZ_PASSWORD] --exporter-address value  Address to bind the metrics server (default: "0.0.0.0:9200") [$FRITZ_EXPORTER_METRICS_ADDRESS] --fritz-log-path          Where to write the log from FritzBox, if unset, it won't be queried --help, -h                Show help (default: false) --version, -v             Prints the current version (default: false)
 ```